120 TOTAL CREDITS REQUIRED

 Get the English skills you need for Healthcare

 For new, future or experienced healthcare workers whose English is a second language, our 100% online English for Healthcare course combines strong grammar and communication skills development with the specialist vocabulary you need to succeed in your healthcare career.
-Successful completion of the course allows you to apply a portion of the tuition towards a healthcare degree at Utica College.
+Successful completion of the course allows you to apply a portion of the tuition towards a healthcare degree at Utica University.
 Learn More.

 Request More Information